 - 1. Provide updates to County PIO, Emergency Management Director and other officials as needed. - Collect and assess information from partners for updates to post storm hotel grid.
-Survey should contain fields for room availability on certain dates, damages/power outages, dates when they will open for business and distressed storm rates, if they allow pets, etc. - 3.
+Survey should contain fields for room availability on certain dates, damages/power outages, dates when they will open for business, distressed storm rates, if they allow pets, etc. - 3.
 In coordination with Economic Development, Contact Chambers of Commerce to push accommodations survey to their partners. - 4.
 Follow-up with hotel partners via direct phone calls. - 5.
-Liaise with Airports on re-opening timelines. - 6.
+Liaise with airports on re-opening timelines. - 6.
 If needed, EOC Lead will activate EOC Alternates to relieve staff at the EOC. - 7.
-EOC Lead to determine availability of Post Responder staff and distribute work assignments as necessary. - 8.
+EOC Lead to determine availability of Tourism Data Collector staff and distribute work assignments as necessary. - 8.
 Upon release from the EOC and before returning to work at the CVB, a minimum rest period of 8 hours must be taken.

-CVB Staff assigned as Department Essential / Post Responders
+CVB Staff assigned as Department Essential / Tourism Data Collectors

-- CVB employees who have not returned to work directly after the storm, either at the office or remotely, must continue to report daily status and location to their Supervisor, until normal operations are resumed. - Post Responders continue to perform outreach to hotel partners for updates to accommodations on VSPC's website.
+- CVB employees who have not returned to work directly after the storm, either at the office or remotely, must continue to report daily status and location to their supervisor, until normal operations are resumed. - 2.
+Tourism Data Collectors continue to perform outreach to hotel partners for updates to accommodations on VSPC's website.
 This information will be needed for relief and recovery worker housing and for displaced residents. - 3.
 Create social content of the destination to show that Pinellas County is still home to America's Best Beaches. - 4.
 Assess damage in VSPC's media markets to determine if advertising message needs to change. - 5.
 Communicate post storm status and CVB's recovery plan with industry and international offices.
 In the event the CVB office is evacuated, these functions will be handled by the EOC Team. - 6.
-Report any damages to the Administrative Director who will inform Risk Management, schedule site inspections and work with the CVB's Financial Liaison on repairs/replacements.

-7. As determined, EOC alternates should report to the EOC or work remotely to relieve EOC staff.
-When not working as an EOC Alternate, these employees will fulfill post responder duties.
+Report any property damages to the CVB's Financial Liaison who will inform Risk Management, schedule site inspections and work on repairs/replacements. - 7.
+As determined, EOC alternates should report to the EOC or work remotely to relieve EOC staff.
+When not working as an EOC Alternate, these employees will fulfill tourism data collector duties.